Lvl14Bard/Bug-Gaem-Wiki/AAA_Core Nodes/Characters.md

 ### Robugs (Bosses)

 - [[Thor'axe]], the [[Yellow Jacket]] leading a faction against the [[Great Tree]]
--  [[Zephyr's Father]], leader of the 1st Bug Brigade guarding the Lady Bug

 - [[Drone]], the Robugs' commander

 ### Other Characters